-GMOs have a large hoof-print in the world of animal-based products.
+GMOs have a large hoof-print in the world of animal-derived products.
 Keeping them out of the food supply and out of your grocery cart is no small task.
-As National Dairy Month comes to a close, we tip our hats to all the brands that have committed to non-GMO, bringing you an overview of where GMOs show up in the dairy aisle.
+During National Dairy Month, we tip our hats to all the brands that have committed to non-GMO by bringing you an overview of where GMOs show up in the dairy aisle.

 You are what your dairy cow eats.

 The most common way for GMOs to enter the dairy supply is through animal feed.
 High-risk GMO crops, including corn, soy, cottonseed, and alfalfa, are prevalent in animal feed.
 These four crops cover more than half of U.S. cropland.
 Of that acreage, 92% of the corn grown is GMO, and 94% of the soy.
 That adds up to hundreds of millions of acres of GMO crops destined for the feed trough.

 When products made from animal sources undergo verification, the livestock feed faces extra scrutiny and testing to ensure it meets the Non-GMO Project Standard.
 Because of the massive scale of GMO commodity crop acreage, increasing the demand for non-GMO feed is the strongest leverage point to move the needle on conventionally grown crops.

 Now, genetically engineered dairy is entering the market, including products made with synthetic biology or gene editing techniques like CRISPR and TALEN.
 (For more on the latest threats from synbio non-animal dairy, read Synbio Milk is a Dud.)